vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![case 3 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-3.png)

-Now we will leverage the foundations from case #2 & #3 to kick it up a notch!
+Now all those property/field value combinations give different bits.
+And now, we will leverage the foundations from case #2 & #3 to kick it up a notch!

-## Case 4: multiply with larger values
+## Case 4: multiplying with larger values
 ```c#
 public override int GetHashCode()
 {